Dynatrace allows you to configure your browser monitors easily when first setting them up and at any time thereafter.

 Click Assign monitor to application and select an application from the drop-down list.
 You can assign a monitor to multiple applications, and an application can have several assigned monitors.

-Select Record again at top right to re-record your clickpath.
+Select Record again to re-record your clickpath.
 You can also perform local playback by clicking Play back clickpath so you can verify that your recorded clickpath plays back as expected.

 You aren't limited to just one mode to view and edit your clickpath—you can switch back and forth between the UI and script modes by clicking the Clickpath/Script switch.
 For details on editing your clickpath in JSON format, see Script mode for browser monitor configuration.